akuklev/akuklev/what-are-types.md

 One has to be very careful about implicit conversions.
 They can easily violate the principle of least astonishment that states that every system should behave in a way non-expert users reasonably expect it to behave.
 The typical example of such a violation is notorious `1 / 2` ≠ `1 / 2.0` in C and its descendents.

+There are general issues tied to implicit conversions across the languages that use them.
+Besides that, in class based languages (C++, Java, etc.) there are additional issues that arise from interplay of implicit conversions and inheritance.

-There are several issues implicit conversions often introduce:
+The general issues implicit conversions often introduce are:
 * Accidental information loss;
 * Elaboration ambiguities;
-* Interference with operator overloading.
+* Interference with operator overloading;
+which can be thought of as different conceptualizations of the same underlying issue.

 §§ Accidental information loss
 ------------------------------